 Priority area What are we trying to achieve?
 What will this look like in practice?
 What potential support will we need from NHSE/I?
-Digital Transformation A digitally enabled health and care system underpinned by a strategy that focuses around six strategic goals which collectively describe how digital technology will help transform health and care for citizens, health and care professionals and the wider system. turned into defined work packages for delivery.Quality assurance approach for signing off new digital systems and Strong engagement with our system to shape national digital policy and strategy and make the most exploit national opportunities and available funds.
+Digital Transformation A digitally enabled health and care system underpinned by a strategy that focuses around six strategic goals which collectively describe how digital technology will help transform health and care for citizens, health and care professionals and the wider system.
+A Digital Board with a single governance model for overseeing decision making, assurance and accountability.
+A Digital Clinical Advisory Group and Digital Design Authority before being turned into defined work packages for delivery.
+Quality assurance approach for signing off new digital systems and process.
+Use of pioneer new technologies where appropriate and acting as a fast follower in others, learning from and sharing our learning and best practice with other systems.
+Digital technology and processes wrapped around the needs of our citizens rather than directed by organisational boundaries.
+Use of system wide digital maturity models to establish a common baseline and drive for common standards.
+A commitment to the use of common tools, technologies and services within the ICS where applicable to simplify access for staff, achieve common data and information standards, deliver a seamless patient experience and gain best value for money.
+Strong engagement with our system to shape national digital policy and strategy and make the most exploit national opportunities and available funds.
 Devolved allocation of Staffordshire and Stoke-on-Trent transformation funding will be used against our digital strategy priorities.
 Fast follower funding where applicable.
 Support to develop IT resources to improve the functionality of the people hub and the database of contingent workforce.
 Clinical priorities for our ICS model An agreed approach by the Health and Care Senate (H&CS) to identify system clinical priorities against which we will test our ICS model of care against in terms of both devolved commissioning and provision of care.
-Clinical and professional input provided by the H&CS, its associated sub- groups & the Health and Care Assemblies.
+Clinical and professional input provided by the H&CS, its associated subgroups & the Health and Care Assemblies.
 An established H&CS which has health inequalities as one of it's core priorities.
+ICP place based priorities aligned to the FYDP and Phase 3 Recovery Plan.
 OD plan to support system and place clinical leadership.
 STP Boundaries Partners recognise the importance of coterminous boundaries and being able to be clear in regards to a defined population.
 Recognition that the system has flows across boundaries and into other areas.
 Three ICPs established with defined geographical footprints and formal place leadership confirmed.
 Agreement to work with neighbouring STPs on boundary flows.
 Work with Staffordshire County Council and Stoke-on-Trent City Council to ensure full engagement and added value for the work of the ICS.
 Defining place in a way that works for residents and takes care as close to their normal place of residence as possible.
 National clarity / guidance on the role of the Health and Well Being Board in any future legislative change.